 Watch out for fraudulent companies out there that use the information they gain from potential borrowers to steal their identities.
 You can protect yourself by following the advice suggested in the next section to properly evaluate online lenders.

 Ready to submit your application for an online loan?
 Ask yourself these questions when evaluating lenders and loan options:

 - Is their website secured?
 It’s not enough for the lender to say that their site is encrypted and secured.
 Their web URL should begin with “HTTPS”, not “HTTP”.
 Otherwise, you’ll be putting your personal information at risk.

 - What are the qualification criteria?
 Is there a minimum income they’re looking for?
 Do they check credit?
-For the latter, keep in mind that no credit check typically means high-interest rates.
+For the latter, keep in mind that no credit check typically means high interest rates.
 And if you don’t meet the minimum income criteria, it doesn’t make sense to waste time applying if there are several other options out there.

 - What types of loans do they offer?
-If you’re looking for an unsecured loan product with interest rates under 36 percent and the lender only offers secured loans at sky-high rates, that’s your queue to move on or ax them off the list.
+If you’re looking for an unsecured loan product with interest rates under 36 percent and the lender only offers secured loans at sky-high rates, that’s your cue to move on or ax them off the list.

 Before You Apply